Graduate Program Coordinator

-The Master of Science in Engineering may be characterized as being both career-oriented and flexible.
-Program plans and options are available to accommodate the needs of nearly every engineering graduate student.
-Graduate students enrolled in any of the engineering graduate programs must complete:
+The Master of Science in Engineering (MSE) may be characterized as being both career-oriented and flexible.
+Five different program plans are available to accommodate the needs of nearly every engineering graduate student.
+Graduate students enrolled in any of the Industrial & Systems Engineering (ISE) graduate programs must complete:

 - 30 semester hours for the thesis plan,

-- 33 semester hours for the nonthesis plan, or
+- 33 semester hours for the non-thesis plan,

-- 36 semester hours for the management plan.
+- 33 semester hours for the management plan,

 Graduate students choosing the thesis plan are required to complete 30 semester hours of graduate coursework.
 This generally consists of: